Many people turn inward only after they’ve hit bottom and have lost everything. Not me.

 Obstacles to Progress

 As a new mom, I had to learn to adapt my meditation practice.
-Being up in the middle of the night every night with a newborn meant au revoir to 6 a.m.
+Being up in the middle of the night every night with a newborn meant goodbye to 6 a.m.
 Zen time.

-Then came the tough realization that I didn’t want to go back to work after having a baby.
-While this is a completely normal decision families make all the time, problems arose because my husband and I had never discussed what our working situations would be with kids in the picture.
+Then came the tough realization that I didn’t want to go back to work.
+Problems arose because my husband and I had never discussed what our working situations would be with kids in the picture.

 This created tension in both our relationship and our budget.
-Our financial situation didn’t easily allow us to eliminate my salary altogether while continuing to spend and save as much money as before.
-So when I didn’t return to my 9-to-5, we started dipping into our emergency fund to cover some expenses.
-On the bright side, because we had diligently saved $25,000 over the past four years, we had a safety net to work with and didn’t go into debt.
+Our finances didn’t easily allow us to eliminate my salary while continuing to spend and save as much money as before.
+So we started dipping into our emergency fund to cover some expenses.
+On the bright side, because we had diligently saved $25,000 over the past four years, we didn’t go into debt.

 I meditated throughout all these changes, which helped me stay flexible because I could respond to the transition instead of simply react as if it were out of my hands, which led me to embrace what came our way.
 A little more than a year ago, after our second child was about 18 months old, we decided to revisit our financial situation.